wuseal/JsonToKotlinClass/LIBRARY.md

-# JsonToKoltinBuilder
+# JsonToKoltinBuilder - Java/Kotlin Library

-Intro goes here
+We also have a `Java/Kotlin` library.
+With this you can convert `JSON` to `Kotlin` code programmatically.

 ## Installation

-Download `jar` file from [here](library/out/library.jar) and add it to your project
+Download `jar` file from [here](library/out/JsonToKotlinClass-3.5.1_library.jar) and add it to your project

 ## Usage